Details

 Overview

-Inspired by the events of May 1968 in Paris, the Poster Workshop contributed to a variety of social movements through the creation of hand-printed political posters.
+Founded in 1968 in Camden, north London, the Poster Workshop was a hub of radical political art.
+Inspired by the events of May 1968 in Paris, the Poster Workshop contributed to diverse social movements by creating hand-printed political posters.

 Image